SegmentationBLWX/sssegmentation/docs/Tutorials.md

 #### Add New Custom Scheduler

-SSSegmentation provide `BaseScheduler` class to help the users quickly add a new custom scheduler.
+SSSegmentation provides `BaseScheduler` class to help the users quickly add a new custom scheduler.

 Specifically, if the users want to add a new custom scheduler, you should first create a new file in [`ssseg/modules/models/schedulers` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/schedulers), *e.g.*, [`ssseg/modules/models/schedulers/polyscheduler.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/schedulers/polyscheduler.py).